 "At this point, nothing surprises me."

 Laden in secrecy for what feels like forever, Christopher Nolan's Tenet is a film many have been longing for since the global pandemic caused theaters to shut down in March.
-Now, after a slew of rescheduled release dates and a fear that we'd have to wait until 2021, the time has finally arrived to witness the cinematic masterpiece.
+Now, after a slew of rescheduled release dates and a fear that we'd have to wait until 2021, the time has arrived to witness the cinematic masterpiece.

 In typical Nolan fashion, Tenet is a work of pure genius that is, at times, taxed with unnecessary complexities and cleverly disguised misdirections.
 The famed director's formula remains intact as he works to push the barrier of understanding through a medium often seen as a visual escape.
 But on the other side of the compounding need to organize your thoughts as you sort through the intricacy of the plot and its leading players, you get a film that is both mentally horrifying and visually breathtaking.